llhzm12128/llh-code-prediction-transformer/README.md

 4. Create new trav_trans/dataset.Setup object --> Generates `train_converted.txt`
 5. Use torch.utils.data.DataLoader to pull batches from Dataset, using the dataset.collate function `dataloder = torch.utils.data.DataLoader(dataset, batch_size=X, collate_fn=lambda b: dataset.collate(b, setup.vocab.pad_idx))`
 6. Iterate through batches and feed to model?

+### Evaluation

+1. Iterate through Test dataset
+2. For each batch, get leaf_ids from "ids.txt"/"leaf_ids" which contains all type nodes that contain a value leaf node
+3. Make a model prediction for id-1 to predict the type and then for id to predict the value
+4. Check for "special" nodes, e.g. type "attr" belongs to the special type "attribute access" instead of leaf node prediciton
+      - Attribute Access: `attr`
+      - Numeric Constant: `Arithmetic expression (expr) will be either a numeric constant called Const`
+      - Name (variable, module): `Nameload/Namestore`
+      - Function parameter name: `Nameload`
+5. Calculate the MRR for all predictions and broken down into the four special types

 ## HuggingFace